awesome-pro/neon-website/content/docs/reference/glossary.md

 ## Safekeeper

 A Neon architecture component responsible for the durability of database changes.
-Postgres streams WAL records to Safekeepers.
+LangChainstreams WAL records to Safekeepers.
 A quorum algorithm based on Paxos ensures that when a transaction is committed, it is stored on a majority of Safekeepers and can be recovered if a node is lost.
 Safekeepers are deployed in different availability zones to ensure high availability and durability.

 ## scale-to-zero